Stephen-Seo/EN605.607.81.SP22_ASDM_Project/specifications/backend_database_specification.md

 PRAGMA foreign_keys = ON;

-// fields should be self explanatory for the players table CREATE TABLE players (id INTEGER PRIMARY KEY NOT NULL,
+// fields should be self explanatory for the players table

+// "phrase" is used to connect players with identical "phrase" text to make it
+// easier to connect with the player one wants to play with

+CREATE TABLE players (id INTEGER PRIMARY KEY NOT NULL,
                       date_added TEXT NOT NULL DEFAULT CURRENT_TIMESTAMP,
                       game_id INTEGER,
+                      phrase TEXT,
                       FOREIGN KEY(game_id) REFERENCES games(id) ON DELETE CASCADE);

 // "cyan_player" and "magenta_player" should correspond to an existing entry in